Gemtastic/Loggerito/README.md

 This is a small and simple logger that logs to file in logstash objects.

+###Loggerito is still in prodction, full of bugs atm so please do not try to use it yet.

 ####How to use:
 A simple logging example: